DSpace-Labs/DSpace7RestTutorial/exercise4.md

 To illustrate the process, we will step through the authentication process manually.

+Use the URL and credentials in the footer of this page.

 Note: Postman does provide a mechanism to script authentication.

 ### 1a.
 View your authentication status